 Here's where Congresspedia comes in.
 I called Sen. Specter's office and confirmed that while the bill has been referred to Specter's Senate Judiciary Committee, there has yet to be a hearing and no other Senators have signed up to be cosponsors.
 So, where do members of the Senate stand on Specter's bill?
 Citizen journalists, help us find out.

 "I wondered why [nuclear power] was being pushed and pushed and pushed," said British parliamentarian Dai Davies, in response to news that "key consultants" working on the UK National Energy Review "have strong links to the nuclear industry."
 The Observer reports that AEA Technology handled public submissions for the review.

 Journalist blogger Josh Wolf was jailed for contempt of court after refusing to give a grand jury film footage of a street protest.

-The following news updates were among those added to Congresspedia in June 2006:
+The following news updates were among those added to Congresspedia in July 2006:

 As conditions in Iraq continue to deteriorate, supporters of the war are casting around for someone to blame, and journalists are becoming an increasingly popular scapegoat — an ironic turn of events, since the mainstream media's uncritical support for the war helped get us into this mess in the first place.